Health Conditions That Affect Sleep Quality

 Just breathe!
 You can control stress with mindful breathing, meditation, and yoga techniques.

-And yes, no matter what, don't miss your workout sessions.
+And no matter what, don't miss your workout sessions.
 Even if it is as little as 20 minutes, that helps.
-Eat healthy and get help whenever you feel.
+Eat healthy and get help whenever you feel like it.
 Feeling stressed is normal when you are in a new job, in a new city, or at a stage where things might be overwhelming.

 But remember, life is all about flow.
-As you are less stressed, there are lesser chances of you being awake in bed and better chances of being happy at whatever you do.
+As you are less stressed, there are fewer chances of you being awake in bed and better chances of being happy at whatever you do.

 Can breathing problems disturb my sleep?

-Your sleep is a thread of breath, metaphorically (and literally).
-The more irregular breathing pattern you have, the more disturbed your sleep is.
+Your sleep is a thread of breathing, metaphorically (and literally).
+The more irregular breathing patterns you have, the more disturbed your sleep is.
 And breathing problems can be traced from fairly common snoring or sleep apnea to allergies to asthma.
-So if you snore loudly (your partner can tell), gasp for air multiple times during your sleep, wake up with a dry mouth and feel sleepy and irritated during the day, you might not be having a good night's sleep.
+So if you snore loudly (your partner can tell), gasp for air multiple times during your sleep, wake up with a dry mouth, and feel sleepy and irritated during the day, you might not be getting a good night's sleep.

 Whether your breathing starts and stops due to nasal congestion, brain-muscle signal problems, or throat muscles relaxing and choking your airways - all of that simply means you have a breathing problem affecting your sleep.